(Non-)Conserved Currents and Cosmological Correlators: Non-conservation of currents and the stress tensor

 4pt To study quantum corrections to $J\left({\bf x};{\bm \epsilon }\right)$ we consider its three-point function with itself and a boundary gauge field ${\tilde a}\left({\bf x};{\bm \epsilon }\right)$.
 The contact diagram contribution to the latter, generated by the cubic vertex \eqref{YM cubic}, can be expressed in terms of the corresponding contact Witten diagram in EAdS via \cite{MdAbhishek:2025dhx}:

-To determine the divergence of $ J\left({\bf k}_3;{\bm \epsilon}_3\right)$ it is sufficient to report only the terms proportional to ${\bm \epsilon}_3\cdot {\bf k}_3$.
 To assemble the Witten diagram we need the gauge boson bulk-to-boundary propagator \eqref{gbbubo}.
-To avoid clutter we shall thus not display explicitly terms proportional to ${\bm \epsilon}_2\cdot {\bf k}_2$ and ${\bm \epsilon}_1\cdot {\bf k}_1$.
-Employing the Mellin-Barnes representation \eqref{BesselKMellin} of the Bessel-$K$ function, one finds the relevant terms in the Mellin amplitude \eqref{MellinA} are
+To avoid clutter we do not display explicitly terms proportional to ${\bm \epsilon}_2\cdot {\bf k}_2$ and ${\bm \epsilon}_1\cdot {\bf k}_1$.\footnote{Due to gauge invariance the helicity 0 component of $\tilde{a}$ is unphysical.} Employing the Mellin-Barnes representation \eqref{BesselKMellin} of the Bessel-$K$ function, one finds the relevant terms in the Mellin amplitude \eqref{MellinA} are

 where the divergence of $J\left({\bf k}_3;{\bm \epsilon_3 }\right)$ gives

 In this case the Mellin integrals \eqref{MellinA} are evaluated by taking the residues of poles at:

 These give\footnote{The divergence for even $d$ can be dealt with using the prescription given in \cite{MdAbhishek:2025dhx}.
 On a practical level, the expression for even $d$ is given by the finite part.}